OnlyBelter/DeSide_mini_example/README.md

 ├── datasets  # three large files need to be downloaded separately ├── results   # the results of the three examples
-├── plot_fig  # the figures and relevant data in the manuscript └── single_cell_dataset_integration  # the single-cell dataset used in the manuscript
+├── plot_fig  # the figures and relevant data in the manuscript ├── main_workflow_demo.py  # the main workflow of the manuscript, only for achieving the code └── single_cell_dataset_integration  # the single-cell dataset used in the manuscript
 ```